Saijain/SkinDisease-ImageDiagnosis-CNNNeuralNetwork/README.md

 This project uses a ResNet50 convolutional neural network to classify skin conditions from images.
 The workflow includes preprocessing, cleaning, and augmenting a large image dataset so the model can learn meaningful visual patterns.
 After training, the model predicts the most likely skin disease category for new input images.
 The goal of this project is to explore deep learning–based image recognition techniques in a medical context.
-This code is for research and educational purposes only and is not intended for clinical use or diagnosis.
+This code is for research and educational purposes.

 **Features:**